ivanchromjak/docs/_posts/2020-04-01-knowledgebase-wordpress-plugin.md

 ## Sidebar Addon

+Contextual sidebar addon allows customers to access all knowledge base articles anywhere on the site without reloading the page.
+We have also added Contact form 7 integration.
+The addon is a separate [purchase here](https://codecanyon.net/item/pressapps-knowledge-base-contextual-sidebar-addon/21091013).

 ### Setup
 The addon will automatically display sidebar toggle button on your site after plugin activation with the default settings.
 Additional addon options settings are located under `Knowledge Base > Sidebar`.